sintefore/PiecewiseAffineApprox.jl/docs/src/howto/approximate_points.md

 # Approximate points
-Piecewise affine approximations can be obtained either for a given function 𝒻(x) or for a set of sampled points 𝒳 with their corresponding function values 𝒵 = {f(x): ∀x ∈ 𝒳}.
-Both methods have their applicability depending on the context and the specific application requirements.
-For example, the method that approximates a function based on a collection of points may be useful for applications that provide a dataset for off-line construction of functions of interest prior to optimization.

-Once the datataset is available, the function FunctionEvaluations(𝒳, 𝒵) can be used to create a structure that contains a tuple with the points in the domain 𝒳 and their corresponding function values 𝒵. The function approx will receive this struct as input to calculate the approximations that best fit the dataset.
+For piecewise-affine approximations obtained from a dataset, the function FunctionEvaluations(𝒳, 𝒵) can be used to create a structure that contains a tuple with the points in the domain 𝒳 and their corresponding function values 𝒵. The function approx will receive this struct as input to calculate the approximations that best fit the dataset.

-## 2D
+## Unidimensional funcions (1D)

 The following code creates a 2D full-order piecewise affine approximation for a tuple (x,z) where x is a collection of points with their corresponding function values stores in z.
 The selected approximation is convex, uses 5 planes (linear segments), and applies l₁-norm regulazation as the error measure.